WasmEdge/docs/docs/develop/rust/command.md

 # Command interface

 WASI enables WebAssembly programs to call standard library functions in the host operating system.
 It does so through a fine-grained security model known as “capability-based security”.
-The WebAssembly VM owner can grant access to host system resources when the VM starts up.
-The program cannot access any resources (e.g., file folders) that are not explicitly allowed.
+The WebAssembly VM owner can grant access to host system resources when the VM starts.
+The program cannot access resources (e.g., file folders) that are not explicitly allowed.

 Now, why limit ourselves to standard library functions?
-The same approach can be used to call just any host functions from WebAssembly.
-WasmEdge provides a WASI-like extension to access any command line programs in the host operating system.
+The same approach can call just any host function from WebAssembly.
+WasmEdge provides a WASI-like extension to access command line programs in the host operating system.

 The command line program can

-- Take input via command line arguments, as well as the `STDIN` stream.
+- Take input via command line arguments and the `STDIN` stream.
 - Return value and data via the `STDOUT` stream.

 Application developers for WasmEdge can use our Rust interface crate to access this functionality.
-In `Cargo.toml`, make sure that you have this dependency.
+In `Cargo.toml`, ensure you have this dependency.

 ```toml
 [dependencies]